gavinpwd/website-portfolio/README.md

 **Here is a sample screenshot of the webpage:**
 Home Page
+I originally wanted a page for each link (Web, Branding, Objects and Photomedia) but writing all the ocntent would take so much time.
+For now, each of thiose links will take you to portfolio.html.
+About and Contact links have their own page.
 ![Home Page](/img/home-ss.png)

 Curtain Menu with Opacity
+I am thinking of adding the logotype with this menu to be consistent with the home page.
+I would have to add logotype.jpg onstead of teh curretn set-up where the it is created using CSS.

 ![Curtain Menu with Opacity](/img/curtain-menu.jpg)